Who is our Metropolitan?

 epimaníkia (cuffs) are worn around the wrists, tied by a

-long cord, and are also worn by bishops and deacons.
+long cord, and are also worn by Bishops and Deacons.
 They

 serve the practical purpose of keeping the inner garments